-The staff finds that the applicant's effluent controls will ensure that radiation levels will remain well below regulatory limits and ALARA liquid effluent goals, that the applicant's approach to liquid effluent controls is generally consistent with the guidance found in Section 9.4.3.2.1(2) of NUREG-1520 (NRC, 2002), and are, therefore, acceptable to the staff.
+The staff finds that the applicant's effluent controls will ensure that radiation levels will remain well below regulatory limits and ALARA liquid effluent goals, and that the applicant's approach to liquid effluent controls is generally consistent with the guidance found in Section 9.4.3.2.1(2) of NUREG-1520 (NRC, 2002), thus, the applicant's controls and approach to the controls are acceptable to the staff.
 Therefore, the staff finds that the applicant has demonstrated that it will reduce liquid effluents to provide adequate protection of the environment and of the health and safety of the public.